 That said, you don’t have to memorize every Raag in every key (although it would help).
 But you need to at some point figure out what key is your own vocal register based on and how to place your

 Kharaj to that key and go on from there.
-Also, keep in mind that most HCM vocalists start with the key of C♯ for Mens voice and many a times A♭ for womens voice.
+Also, keep in mind that most HCM vocalists start with the key of C♯ for Men’s voices and many a time A♭ for Women’s voices.
 These keys again are NOT set in stone since every vocal register is different.
 Even the same person may sing in a different key at different times of the day.
 Yes, I know, lots of variables.
 But that’s what makes it so much fun. 🙂

 Transposing music in HCM is not just a good concept to learn, it is required in a very practical sense.